John Platts-Mills: Nenni telegram

 In 1948 Platts-Mills ceased to be a Labour MP, after an episode of factional strife, in which he was responsible for a telegram of support sent to the Italian socialist leader Pietro Nenni in April of that year.
 He had helped organise a petition in support of Nenni and the Italian Socialist Party in its campaign for the 1948 Italian general election.
 The idea was up in the air at the time, and Maurice Orbach found about a dozen Labour MPs who supported it.
 Platts-Mills sent off the telegram, with Hyman Berger who was now his parliamentary clerical assistant, on the evening of 16 April, despite a warning earlier that day from Geoffrey Bing of potential trouble with the Labour whips.

 The telegram was supported by 36 further Labour MPs, rather than literally being signed by them.
 They made up the "Nenni telegram" group.
 It overlapped with the "Keep Left" group taking their name from a 1947 pamphlet, with some sympathies in geopolitics for the USSR.
 Three of the supporters—William Dobbie, Harold Lever, and Charles Royle—were not identified with the Labour left.

-The position adopted by the Nenni supporters was contentious, because his party was in alliance with the Italian Communist Party in a popular front, and the Labour Party's official backing was for the Partito Socialista Democratico Italiano and Giuseppe Saragat, in the non-communist aligned Socialist Unity alliance.
+The position adopted by the Nenni supporters was contentious, as his party was in alliance with the Italian Communist Party in a popular front, and the Labour Party's official backing was for the Partito Socialista Democratico Italiano and Giuseppe Saragat, in the non-communist aligned Socialist Unity alliance.
 According to Platts-Mills, Labour had in 1944 recognised the continuity of Nenni's party with the pre-Mussolini Italian socialists; and the endorsement was repudiated after the telegram was sent by Hector McNeil and Morgan Phillips, in favour of Saragat's group.
 Edmond writes the telegram was provocative and the furore predictable, that the switch to support for Saragat was under consideration at the time, and that Ernest Bevin came under pressure from George Marshall to expel Platts-Mills, a critic of American foreign policy.

 Many of the MPs retracted their support when asked to do so, and in the end almost all came to an accommodation with the Labour Party managers.
 Platts-Mills was an exception.
 He was already under investigation by the Party's National Executive Committee and was expelled from the Labour Party in April 1948 after he submitted a statement which was found unacceptable.